 The Lock Body Is Broken

 One of the most common types of locking mechanisms is known as a night latch.
 When you cannot unlock your door, and the mechanism is to blame, the key might not be able to turn.
-If the lock mechanism is screwed off the door, you will need to replace the lock mechanism.
-New holes will need to be drilled on your current door for the new lock to be replaced and installed successfully.
+You can replace a broken lock body by screwing the lock mechanism off of the door.
+New holes will need to be drilled on your current door for the new lock to be installed successfully.

 Issues With the Door Position